ywwg/art-guidelines/creativity_grant_application.md

 * Originality and Creativity
 * Feasibility (including capabilities of the artist)

+Grants are currently available at the following tiers:

+* $100
+* $300
+* $500
+* $800

+Please indicate which tier you are applying for in your grant application (you may apply for multiple tiers!).
+Unlike previous years, there is no partial funding model this year.

 ### Application Instructions

 1. Take a good look at the deadlines above.  *Make sure you meet every single one.*